4neesh/DevBlog/src/posts/037_AssetClasses.md

 Real estate and tangible assets reflect securities that derive value from real-life assets that contain an intrinsic value.
 The link between the security value and the asset means real estate and tangible assets offer a hedge against inflation in the currency for a portfolio.
 Tangible assets will also typically have very little in common with financial securities to offer a new element of diversification to the portfolio.
-Real estate and tangible assets offer a stability of payments to the portfolio, however a reduced liquidity from the time it can take to sell the assets.
+Real estate and tangible assets offer a stability of payments to the portfolio, however a reduced liquidity due to the time it can take to sell the assets.
 </p>
 <p>
-A commodity is also considered a tangible asset.
-A commodity is an economic good that has a fungibility.
+A commodity is also considered a tangible asset: an economic good that has a fungibility.
-The market will perceive the good as the equivalent on a global scale without concern to where it was produced.
 Commodities are divided into two types: hard commodities that are mined such as oil and gold, and soft commodities such as harvest (rice, wheat) or livestock (meat, cattle).
 </p>